 11 hours later, we arrived in Dar Es Salaam.
 Our hotel had a van waiting for us at the bus station, which we were appreciative of, as the area appeared very rundown and unsafe.
 We arrived at the brand-new accommodation, ‘Silver Paradise Hotel’, that I had found online for a steal of a deal – $25 USD/night for a beautiful room, with free buffet breakfast.
 It was in a terrible neighbourhood, but we didn’t care, as we were only staying the one night before heading to the airport early the next morning.

-We also could have paid A LOT more money to go with an American based luxury tour operator, so that we could sleep in a fancy tent with cot beds, and have a portable toilet carried for us… But that was the opposite of the experience we wanted!
+We also could have paid A LOT more money to go with an American based luxury tour operator, so that we could sleep in a fancy tent with cot beds, and have a portable toilet carried for us… But that was not the experience we wanted!
 It was also very important to us that our money went into the pockets of a locally owned business, and not some adventure company based out of elsewhere in the world.

 Climbing Kilimanjaro in the rainy season was a questionable decision.
 We got extremely lucky with weather on the mountain (because we changed our route), but the nights were still freezing cold (especially the summit night!), and we got soaked while staying in Moshi before and after our trek.
 But in the end, climbing during off season turned out to have way more positives than negatives.
 I have read horror stories about people lining up at the summit to have their 15 seconds in front of the famed sign, before they return to a crowd of people so big “you would think you were at the top of the Eiffel Tower”.
-Because other trekkers never held us back, Paul and I were able to get to the summit early enough to watch the sunrise from the top (normally done from Gillman’s Point), and have twenty solid minutes of uninterrupted peace on the roof of Africa, which is practically unheard of.
+Because other trekkers never held us back, Paul and I were able to get to the summit early enough to watch the sunrise from the top (normally done from Gillman’s Point), and have uninterrupted peace on the roof of Africa, which is practically unheard of.
 Almost every camp we stayed at we had all to ourselves, which is partially because we were climbing a less popular route – one more reason we are thankful we decided to climb when we did.
 We never considered the Rongai route, but it ended up providing us with stellar scenery and serene trekking conditions.
 We really couldn’t have asked for things to gone better for us (minus the difficulties getting to Moshi, pulling out money, and catching a head cold haha…).
-We barely even got blisters from our hiking boots, which if you read our blog about our trek in Myanmar, you’ll know why that is a HUGE deal!
+We barely even got blisters from our hiking boots, which if you read our blog about our trek in Myanmar, you’ll know why that is a big deal!

 Climbing Kilimanjaro will forever be one of my favourite (and most rewarding) life experiences.
 I only hope that one day we can spark the desire in our future children to climb Kilimanjaro (like my parents did with the IMAX movie), so that I have an excuse to climb it a second time 😉